syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Axislabels.md

 ## Edge Labels Drawing Mode

-Chart axis provides support to customize the rendering position of the edge labels using the `EdgeLabelsDrawingMode` property. `EdgeLabelsDrawingMode` property default value is `Center`.
+Chart axis provides support to customize the rendering position of the edge labels using the `EdgeLabelsDrawingMode` property. `EdgeLabelsDrawingMode` property default value is `Shift`.

 | Action | Description |
 |--|--|